Bill Mitchell: The happiest guy at CPAC

 Mitchell became a mini-celebrity in the political media world last year for his unwavering conviction that Donald Trump would be elected president, despite an abundance of polling that pointed to a Hillary Clinton victory.

 "Imagine polls don't exist," he said on Twitter in August.
-"Show me evidence that Hillary is winning?"
+"Show me evidence Hillary is winning?"

 Tweets like that made Mitchell, a longtime executive recruiter in Charlotte, an object of ridicule among liberals and data wonks like Nate Silver.
 It also prompted many to wonder whether he was engaged in some kind of performance art.